OfficeDev/teams-toolkit/docs/cicd/README.md

 ### Customize CI Workflow
 There are some potential changes you can make to adapt your project:

 1. Change how the CI flow is triggered.
-We default it to when pull request is created targeting dev branch.
+We default to when a pull request is created targeting the `dev` branch.
 1. Ensure you have an npm build script, or customize the way you build in the automation code.
 1. Ensure you have an npm test script which returns zero for success, and/or change the test commands.